 Education / Vocational Training

 Job opportunities can be limited without a high school diploma or the proper training.
 Locate GED assistance programs or vocational training opportunities that help people to develop trade skills for future employment opportunities.
-For example, The Rock Found partners with Raised in a Barn and CSK’s Grill to give our members the opportunity to gain experience in carpentry and food preparation for the furniture and food service industries.

 Remember, reintegration takes time.
 A reentry plan should include both short-term and long-term goals that are equally healthy and achievable.